Veinar/envcloak/README.md

 * Works with directories using `--directory` instead of `--input` on `encrypt` and `decrypt`.
 > ℹ️ EnvCloak process files in batch one-by-one.
 * Can [recursively](docs/recursive.md) encrypt or decrypt directories.
+* Can list files in directory that will be encrypted using `--preview` flag (ℹ️ only for directories and it does not commit the operation!).

 🚦 Error Handling